 This residency provides a real-world, hands-on learning experience of what it is like to start a company.
 In this practical class, students focus on how to identify a viable business model and are required to get out of the classroom to talk to actual prospective customers, partners, and competitors.
 Applying methodologies, such as business model generation and customer discovery, students test their own startup business ideas.
 The residency ends with student teams presenting their findings to a panel of judges, including entrepreneurs, venture capitalists, and faculty.

-International Residency: Globalization -- Challenges Facing the Firm
+Global Business Experience: Globalization -- Challenges Facing the Firm

-Global Capstone Residency: Issues for Industries Worldwide
+Global Capstone: Issues for Industries Worldwide

 Past projects include a consumer goods marketing project focused on China; an operations and logistics project looking at Shanghai, Hong Kong, and Dubai; and a financial services and bank management and regulation project examining Barcelona, Madrid, and Frankfurt.

 Georgetown University's EMBA program is certified to operate by SCHEV.